Publishing Scotland hosts a Books from Scotland stand for

 members at the London Book Fair every year.

-The 2019 fair takes place at the Olympia Conference Centre.
+The 2019 fair took place at the Olympia Conference Centre.
 The

 For more information about the fair generally, visit the